dead-claudia/thallium/roadmap.md

 ## 0.6

 1. Reimplement [`util-inspect`](https://www.npmjs.com/package/util-inspect) for browsers based on Node's current [`util.inspect`](https://nodejs.org/api/util.html#util_util_inspect_object_options), since that is completely untested and completely unaware of ES6 :worried:
-    - This will be published out of core
+    - This will be published as a separate module
 2. Create a nice REPL driver for Node, in addition to the CLI\*
     - This will just be a module + sugar binary, so you can use it with any language